Information on limit values of gases, particles and pollutants in the air we breathe.

 Can be measured with:

-✓ Measurable with the air-Q formaldehyde special, air-Q science or the formaldehyde single sensor.
+✓ Measurable with the air-Q formaldehyde special, air-Q pro, air-Q science or the formaldehyde single sensor.
 Formaldehyde is also recorded via the VOC sensor as a VOC sum value, which is available in every air-Q(air-Q light, air-Q basic and air-Q pro).

 Measure air pressure icon